transcend-io/cli/README.md

     slackChannelName: channelName,
   });

-  // Pass the prompt into your LLM of choice const response = await openai.createCompletion([
+  // Parameters to pass to the LLM const input: ChatCompletionMessage[] = [
     {
       role: 'system',
       content: systemPrompt,